First-Year Applicants

 Check Your Email

 After you submit your application to NC State, you will receive an email with credentials to log in to wolfPAW, your applicant portal.
+Please note: it may take up to 24 hours after you submit your application for you to receive wolfPAW log in credentials.
 Here, you can check for missing items and stay up-to-date on the status of your application.

 We encourage you to check your email often, as we may email you about additional items needed to complete your application.
 Using your school-assigned email address?
 Sometimes our emails may be blocked by the server, so we recommend using a non-school email to receive our communications.